Easy Korean Rice Balls (Jumeokbap)

 How to Make Korean Rice Balls (Jumeokbap)

-These rice balls are savory, soft, and just a little salty—thanks to finely minced ham and lightly sautéed spinach with green onion.
-It’s a balanced combo that kids love and a great way to sneak in extra greens.
+These rice balls are savory, soft, and just a little salty.
+It’s a balanced combo that kids love and a great way to sneak in extra greens for their lunchbox.

-Tip: Don’t over-oil the spinach when cooking.
-Too much oil can keep the rice from sticking together well.
+Hyegyoung’s Tip: Don’t over-oil the spinach.
+Too much oil can prevent the rice from sticking together.

 This version gets its bright yellow color from mashed egg yolks, which add richness and a creamy texture.
 The sweet-sour crunch of Korean pickled radish (danmuji) balances the flavor beautifully.
 A little mayo helps hold everything together.

-If you’re craving something more savory and earthy, this variation delivers.
+These are earthy and full of umami.
 Shiitake mushrooms add a meaty texture, while red pepper and green onion bring color and freshness.

-Tip: Let the sautéed veggies cool slightly before mixing with rice to prevent excess moisture.
+Tip: Let the mixture cool slightly before mixing to avoid excess moisture.

-- Use short or medium-grain rice: Stickiness is key!
-Long grain rice is too loose and won’t bind well.
+- Use short or medium-grain rice: Long grain rice is too loose and won’t bind well.
 For best results, use freshly cooked or reheated Korean short-grain rice that’s slightly warm.

 Love this recipe?
 Rate it and share your experience in the comments below!
 On Instagram?
 Tag me to showcase your creation.
 For more delicious recipes, subscribe to our newsletter!